ZararAhmed/ZararAhmed/README.md

 I like to learn new technologies and combine existing ones in my tech arsenal which makes way for diversifying and exploring new ways of using technologies.

 Competencies: Data Visualization, JavaScript, React, Deployments
-- 🌱 I’m currently learning AWS Infrastructure services and Angular.js
+- 🌱 I’m currently learning AWS Infrastructure services and Angular
 - 💞️ I’m looking to collaborate on all kinds of open source projects.
 - 📫 Reach me out at zarar1471@gmail.com on gmail or skype.